Bernd Lottermoser

-Bernd Georg Lottermoser (born 1961 in Lüneburg) is university professor with expertise in the sustainable extraction of mineral resources.
+Bernd Georg Lottermoser is a German-Australian university professor with expertise in the sustainable extraction of mineral resources.

 Life and education

 Bernd Lottermoser earned a Diploma of Science in geology from the University of Newcastle and a PhD in ore deposit geology from the same university.
 His doctoral thesis was titled Rare earth elements and ore formation processes.

 Career

 Bernd Lottermoser has worked as an exploration geologist for BP Minerals and Kennecott, as research fellow for the Australian Institute of Nuclear Science and Engineering (AINSE, Sydney), Johannes Gutenberg-Universität Mainz and University of Melbourne, and as lecturer at the University of New England.
 He later served as professor of the School of Earth Sciences at James Cook University and the University of Tasmania and the Camborne School of Mines, University of Exeter.
 Since 2015 he holds the chair in sustainable resource extraction and is director of the Institute of Mineral Resources Engineering at RWTH Aachen University.